Finest Quality since 1896

 (e) the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal storage or working conditions; or

-8.2 Title to the Goods shall not pass to the Customer until the Supplier has received payment of cleared funds for the Goods
+9.2 Title to the Goods shall not pass to the Customer until the Supplier has received payment in full of cleared funds for the Goods.

 (a) hold the Goods on a fiduciary basis as the Supplier's bailee;